pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** This code is currently _very_ insecure.
 Why?

 * **Your Answer:**
+The password and username are sent not encrypted.
+Everyone can see it.

 * **Question:** What would happen if three different users tried to sign up with the same username?
 How can we prevent that?

 * **Your Answer:**
+Currently they can log in with the same username.
+We can set up the JavaScript so that the username is the key and no other users can login with that username.

 * **Question:** Why are we making our route `POST /api/signup` as opposed to `POST /api/users`?

 * **Your Answer:**
+It is for User Experience.
+Most users know if they are going to Sign Up they are becoming a new user, where as users could be a list of users already there.
 ---

 - [ ] We need a way to securely store a password in our database.
 Install [node.bcrypt.js](https://www.npmjs.com/package/bcrypt), require it in your new routes file, and use the `bcrypt.hash()` method to encrypt the password before storing it.
 Test your signup process to make sure the password is hashed.